MayamaTakeshi/sip-lab/README.md

 Please read it to undestand how to write your own test scripts.

-Notes:
-  - It will not work on Debian 10 as cmake version is older than required.
-  - It will work on Debian 12 but a build process will be required.
-But you need to build using node v19 or older.
-Building with node v20 or v21 will fail (https://github.com/MayamaTakeshi/sip-lab/issues/107).
-But once you have it built, you can switch to a newer version of node.

-So basically, if you stick with Debian 11 and any node version from 15 to 21, istallation should be smooth.

 ### Samples

 See general sample scripts in folder samples.